Fidji Simo: Instacart

 Simo joined Instacart’s board of directors in January 2021, and was appointed as the company’s CEO in July.
 She started in the new role in August, replacing Apoorva Mehta, who became the executive chairman of the board.

-In July 2022, Instacart appointed Simo to succeed Apoorva Mehta as the Board Chair once the company completed its initial public offering.
+In September 2023, Instacart appointed Simo to succeed Apoorva Mehta as the Board Chair following the company's initial public offering.